There are two things I would love for the readers of Rambling Ever On to know before reading this. One is public and one is more private.

 Secondly, and something we have not talked about as much, we organize pretty thoroughly behind the scenes what we want to do and how to go about doing it and when to publish what we write, etc. There is feedback and discussion and nothing is published without being filtered through the staff.
 And in an attempt to be prepared, we will often give ideas for articles months ahead of time.

-As far back as late January, I bought tickets for my wife and I to go see Beauty and the Beast in our local theater the night of March 16th (the first showing possible) and then communicated to the REO staff that I wanted to write a 500 Words or Less review for the site to run on March 17th.
+As far back as late January, I bought tickets for my wife and I to go see Beauty and the Beast in our local theater the night of March 16th (the first showing possible) and then communicated to the Rambling Ever On staff that I wanted to write a 500 Words or Less review for the site to run on March 17th.
 So people who plan to see it can read a review from our site before going.
 Beauty and the Beast is easily my wife’s favorite Disney production; I’ve known since nearly the beginning of our relationship how much she adores Belle.
 And even I was a little excited to see the woman I know as Hermione Granger playing the lead.

 In the last few days, however, this movie has made waves among many people we know due to the announcement of a gay character being introduced.
 Christians in particular have been vocal about not wanting to watch it and even using words like “boycott.”
 This has caused me to wonder how to go about handling my review next week because my wife and I still plan to see it.